lando/lando/docs/config/phpmyadmin.md

 You will need to list the database services you want to be able to access via `phpmyadmin`.
 Note that the services in this list should be other MySQLy services in your application.
 They can be discovered by running [lando info](./../cli/info.md).

-::: warning Note that PhpMyAdmin is designed specifically for MySql and MariaDB type databases!
+::: warning Note that PhpMyAdmin is designed specifically for MySQL and MariaDB type databases!
 You will likely be sad if you try to use a non-MySQL-ish database.
 :::

-Here is an example of a Landofile's `services` config that connects to two `mysql` database backends called `mysql57` and `mysql8`.
+An example of a Landofile's `services` config that connects to two `mysql` database backends called `mysql57` and `mysql8` is shown below:

 ```yaml
 services: